vincentlaguna/Embedded-C-Testing/README.md

-# Embedded-C-Testing
+# Embedded-C-Testing:

 - Implementation of newly created Bash scripts for the RPi4
 - Refactoring existing test scripts (work)
 - Need to create and update the make files to run in unity
-- Note* Code and exercises are pulled from the Test-Driven Development for Embedded C book See "Rights file".
+- Note* Code and exercises are pulled from the Test-Driven Development for Embedded C book.
+See "Rights file".
 - Need to update makefiles...
 - Initialized circular buffer test, working out the workflow diagram
 - Added some bash scripting for practice